VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 2. portfolioValue() : this method takes in the date for which the portfolio value is to be found and returns the portfolio value.
 3. getName() : this method is used to get the name of the portfolio.
+4. save() : this method is used to save the portfolio, based on the type of portfolio to be saved the implementation varies.
+5. buyStock() : this method is used to buy stock for a flexible portfolio.
+6. sellStock() : this method is used to sell stock from a flexible portfolio
+7. costBasis() : this method calculates the cost basis of a flexible portfolio.
+8. isFlexible() : Checks if the portfolio is flexible.
+9. load() : this method loads a portfolio from data provided by a list of strings and a StockData object.
+The implementation varies based on the type of portfolio to be loaded.

 4. PortfolioImpl :